os-climate/sostrades-dev-tools/docs/source/user_manual.md

 - **process name**: the process on which the study will be based
 - **on which study it will be based**, it can be either a study that already exists for the selected process, or an empty study.
-"Data shared" studies are usecases computed in the reference management page and "user" studies are the one created by users (similar to a study copy).
+"Data shared" studies are usecases computed in the reference management page and "user" studies are the one created by users (like a study copy).
 - **group name**, meaning that only users in that group will be able to view/run/edit the study
 - **pod size**: the memory size needed to open and process the study (see section 4.1 for more details), can be small, medium, or large (by default open it in small size, and if a memory error occurs, increase the pod size)

 When **creating a study from a reference**, the process and the study on which it is based cannot be modified since the study will be based on an already existing study.
-Hence, only the study name, the group name and the pod size have to be filled out. <br>
+Hence, only the study name, the group name and the pod size must be filled out. <br>

 **Creating a study by copying an existing one** works exactly as creating a study from a reference, the only difference is where the creation is launched (in the study management tab for copy and in the reference management tab for the creation from a reference), as the fields to fill out are the same.